JiriHoffmann/cis357-FinalProject/README.md

 ### Target audience

 In Target audience you have to select the target age groups of your app, but before you can do so the Ads section has to be filled out.
-This is very simple as we just pick if the app will contain ads or not.
+This is very simple as you just pick if the app will contain ads or not.
 Choices in both of these categories will affect what your privacy policy must include.

 ### News app